elShambler/beingMas_blog/content/post/Hyner-Humble-Race.md

 ### Everyone Likes A Challenge

-Going back to when the 50k races began, there were initially 99 entrants in the race.
+Going back to when the first 50k was offered, there were initially 99 entrants in the race.
 Now there are 258.
 My how the times have changed.

 ![Race Participants](/images/Hyner2016/Race%20Participants-1.png)

 You might notice that in 2015, the 25k has the most participants and decreased in 2016 - this is due to the increased interest in the 50k.
-There are certain rules that allow for a certain number of people to be out on the course at one time.
+There are rules that allow for a certain number of people to be out on the course at one time.
 Because of the rising popularity of the 50k, the number of entrants allowed to the 25k was cut.

-This past year, 2016 saw the most challengers on the 50k course and an increase from 155 people to 258.
+This past year, 2016 saw the most challengers on the 50k course and an increase from 155 people to 258 from last year to this year.
 So with the added number of legs and competition on the course, how does this change the speed of the finishers?

 ### Getting Faster